ututono/DGM_VAE/README.md

 ### Running Tests Locally

+In order to facilitate the development and testing process, the repository includes a `smoke_test` flag that can be used to run a minimal set of tests locally.
+This is useful for quickly verifying that the code changes do not break the basic functionality of the training and evaluation scripts.
+Precisely, in this mode, the training script runs for:
+- 10 images for training, 2 for val and 1 for test
+- Epochs reduced to 1
+- Batch size reduced to 2
+- Image size reduced to 28x28
+- Latent dimension reduced to 32
+- Learning rate reduced to 0.001 (faster convergence)

 To run the same tests locally that are run in the CI/CD pipeline, use the following commands:

 ```bash